acend/helm-basics-training/content/labs/_index.en.md

 * We assume you have knowledge about Kubernetes and understand the concepts behind [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/), [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [Services](https://kubernetes.io/docs/concepts/services-networking/service/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Secrets](https://kubernetes.io/docs/concepts/services-networking/service/)
 * You should also have `kubectl` installed and a working context to access a Kubernetes cluster.
 Check the [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) for the most common commands.
+* Make sure you have access to the internet from your shell.
+If required, set appropriate proxy settings in your shell.
+This is only needed for lab 3.0 to access the Helm hub.

 ### Helm Overview